Kneehigh Pre-school Nursery

 English, some French and Spanish.
 However, we can cater for all languages through research of home language of the child attending, our use of Makaton signing and visual supports such as photographs of our resources.

 - Are there any pets at the setting?

 - Immediate vacancies

 - We have child care spaces available in all sessions at present.
-We are taking bookings for the Autumn Term.
+We are taking bookings for the Spring and Summer Terms.
 We are eligible to receive funded 2 year olds, as well as funded 3 and 4 year olds, including 30 hours offer.
 We are available for 2 - 5 years over the holiday periods.

 - Vacancy range(s)

 - From 2 years 0 months years to 5 years 11 months years (spaces available: 15)

 - Date updated

 - 3 & 4 year old funding